kaidez/kaidez.github.io/_posts/2011-03-09-10-tips-high-school-students-web-designers-web-developers.md

 If you’re aiming to be a developer instead of a designer, strong math skills will take you a long way.
 Web programming is primarily based on **conditional math**, a series of “if-then-else” statements.
 For example: if you wanted to write a command to determine what days you go to school, it would look something like this:

-{% prism javascript %}
+<pre><code class="language-javascript">
  if (dayOfWeek == "Saturday") {
    stayHome();
  } else {
 if (dayOfWeek == "Sunday") {
   stayHome();
 } else {
   goToSchool();
 }
-{% endprism %}
+</code></pre>

 By no means is this the most optimal code.
 I would need to “declare a variable” in order for this to work and would also need to load all of the days of the week into an “array.”
 I could also have written less code for determining the days and, if I was really ambitious, could have written code that checked for school holidays and the summer break.
 But this is still a good example of math-based web code.
 And the more math you understand, the more this block of code makes sense on its own.

 ### 6. If Your School Doesn’t Have The Proper Web Learning Tools, Take The Initiative And Help To Bring Them In

 Almost all of the major software/hardware companies (Adobe, Microsoft and Apple included) offer their goods to educators at a substantial discount.
 As of this writing, Adobe PhotoShop retails for $500 but a teacher can purchase it for less than $200 before tax and shipping.
 Share this information with your teachers and see if they have the funds to bring them in.

 Your teachers should also check out [lynda.com][2].
 It’s an online training library that offers TONS of courses on web design and development.
 PhotoShop, JavaScript, WordPress, HTML…the list goes on.
 Maybe your teachers can bring that into your school. ***(Note: I have an affiliate program with lynda.com)***